-- 1 The new message icon appears and the display shows momentary New msg. - 2 Press the Menu Select button directly below TMS. - 3 ▲ or to Inbox and press the Menu Select button below Sel. - 4 The display shows a list of aliases or IDs, with the sender of the latest received message on top.
+- 1 The new message icon appears and the display shows momentary New msg. - 2 Press the Menu Select button directly below TMS to access the Inbox. - 3 The display shows a list of aliases or IDs, with the sender of the latest received message on top.